Planning reference

 Use plant-family rotation records, source evidence, pest pressure, cover crops, pollinator habitat, and bed maps before mixing companion planting claims into a crop plan.

-What each planning idea controls
+What each planning lane controls

 - Crop rotation